ledger database Pros and cons of blockchain for ERP

 There are many types of databases, including relational databases, which use rows and columns to organize data.
 Relational databases commonly rely on SQL to let users query and access data.
 Among the most widely deployed relational databases are Oracle Database, Microsoft SQL Server and the open source PostgreSQL.

-Another common type of database is the NoSQL database, which is actually not a single technology but can refer to nonrelational document databases and graph databases.
+Another common type of database is the NoSQL database, which, rather than being a single technology, can refer to nonrelational document databases and graph databases.
 Commonly deployed NoSQL databases include Couchbase, MongoDB and Neo4j.

-Databases can serve as a system of record for financial transactions, product catalogs, healthcare systems and supply chain management, among many business uses.
+Databases can serve as a system of record for financial transactions, product catalogs, healthcare systems and supply chain management (SCM), among many business uses.
 Databases are also commonly part of the application stack for applications such as data analytics, ERP, mobile applications and content management systems.

 • Data storage.
-Both allow users to store information.
+Both enable users to store information.

 • Data queries.
 The ability to query data is common to both technologies.